bedeoan/hotel-template/readme.md

 https://github.com/bedeoan/hotel4/readmes

 ## For 1 click deployments you can use easy panel
-- link for custom recepie comming soon.
+- link for custom template comming soon.
 Can use: https://easypanel.io/